 - Booking flights for Europe

-- Apply for Schengen Italy Visa from India
+- Apply for Schengen Italy Visa for Indians

-- Booking an appointment for Schengen Italy visa from India
+- Booking an appointment for a Schengen Italy visa for Indians

 - Booking accommodations in Europe

 - Schengen Italy Tourist Visa for Indians Requirements

 - Head to VFS Italy center on the date of the appointment

 - VFS Premium Lounge service